pgpbpadilla/pgpbpadilla.github.io/_drafts/spring-jpa-repository.liquid.md

     }
 {% endhighlight %}

-it provides many features that implement common patterns, e.g.,
+Here's a break down of the features that come with it:

-- built-in support CRUD operations with `CrudRepository`
+- support for CRUD operations because it _extends_ (solid arrow) the `CrudRepository` interface
-- paging & sorting with `PagingAndSortingRepository`
+- paging & sorting via extending the `PagingAndSortingRepository` interface
-- Transaction management, provided by the `@Transactional` annotation
+- transaction management, provided by the `@Transactional` annotation
-- support for the JPA Criteria API, provided by extending `JpaSpecificationExecutor`
+- support for the JPA Criteria API by extending the `JpaSpecificationExecutor` interface

-## Repositories for everyone
+### Spring's auto-configuration will load all repositories, unless ...

+Since `@Repository` is also a `@Component`, every annotated class will be automatically discovered and Spring will create and load an instance into the Application Context.
+The `@NoRepositoryBean` annotation is used to stop Spring from automatically creating those instances, typically done to avoid loading unwanted beans to the Application Context.

+## How can a repository help?

-If you can leverage the features built in the Data Commons repositories, then it's a big productivity boost since you don't have to write all that logic.
+If you can leverage the features provided by supporting implementations in the Data Commons repositories, then it's a big productivity boost since you don't have to write and maintain all that code.

-If you have to write custom data access logic, you can still make use of the built-in standardized exception handling and auto-configuration provided by the `@Repository` annotation.
+If you have to write custom data access logic, by using the `@Repository` annotation you will benefit from consistent exception handling and automatic loading of your DAO components.

-Either way, you can benefit from the infrastructure provided by the framework and spend more time thinking about your domain.
+Either way, you benefit from the infrastructure provided by the framework and therefore can spend more time thinking about your domain and less about implementation details.

 ## Google search terms